Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Nonlinear Dynamic Inversion control law with first-order linear actuator dynamics

-This leads to tracking of the corresponding derivative of a reference model ${y_{ref}}^{(r+1)}$, and the resulting error dynamics will correspond to \eqref{eq_error_dyn_simple}.
+This leads to tracking of the corresponding derivative of a reference model ${\boldsymbol{y}_{ref}}^{(r+1)}$, and the resulting error dynamics will correspond to Eq. \eqref{eq_error_dyn_simple}.

-This can be compared to the concept proposed by \citet{Bhardwaj2021}, where the state dependent term $F_x\dot{x}$ in the control law of Equation \eqref{eq_final_ctrl_NDI_law}, is generated by a reference model using an additional feed forward term corresponding to $F_x\dot {x}_{ref}$.
-In that case, the feed forward from the reference model is only correct if the system is tracking the reference model.
-In addition, in case of disturbances which lead to a perturbation with differences between the desired and actual trajectory, the actual error dynamics will differ from the desired error dynamics, because they will be excited by the term $F_x(\dot{x}-\dot{x}_{ref})$ as can be seen in equation \eqref{eq_error_dynamics_yrplusone}.
-However, in the proposed inversion based control law, where the state derivatives are used, the error dynamics will correspond to the desired error dynamics.
-A possible drawback of this, could be reduced stability margins when analyzing the actuator or sensor cuts of the linearized closed loop system due to the additional feedback, but this requires further investigation.
+This control law can be compared to the control lawproposed by \citet{Bhardwaj2021}, where the state dependent term $\boldsymbol{F_x}\boldsymbol{\dot{x}}$ in the control law in Eq. \eqref{eq_final_ctrl_NDI_law}, is generated by a physical reference model using an additional feed forward term corresponding to $\boldsymbol{F_x} \boldsymbol{\dot {x}}_{ref}$.
+In that case, the feed forward from the reference model is only correct if the system is tracking the reference model and the states corresponding to the zero dynamics are matching the respective plant states.
+In addition, in case of disturbances which lead to a perturbation with differences between the desired and actual trajectory, the actual error dynamics will differ from the desired error dynamics, because they will be excited by the term $\boldsymbol{F_x}(\boldsymbol{\dot{x}}-\boldsymbol{\dot{x}}_{ref})$ as can be seen in Eq. \eqref{eq_error_dynamics_yrplusone}. \footnote{Another subtle issue that can arise is if the system $B$ matrix and the $F_u$ matrix used for control allocation are different, because the system contains states that are not directly controlled by the inversion law, then the dynamics of the states in the reference model that are not controlled can depend on the control allocation.} However, in the proposed inversion based control law, where the state derivatives are used, the error dynamics will correspond to the desired error dynamics.
+A possible drawback of this approach could be reduced stability margins when analyzing the linearized closed loop system due to the additional feedback, but this requires further investigation.
 It will become apparent in section \ref{sec:indi} that the classical \ac{INDI} approximates this \ac{NDI} law under the condition that the actuators are fast with equal bandwidth.